KalpeAslan/tony-tg-mini-app/README.md

 6. **Error Handling**: Added error boundaries and error states in context
 7. **Loading States**: Added loading indicators and spinner component
 8. **Theme Management**: Implemented theme switching with localStorage persistence
+9. **Color System**: Replaced hardcoded colors with Tailwind theme colors for better maintainability

+## Color System

+The application now uses a consistent color system:

+- All colors are defined in `tailwind.config.js` under the `tony` namespace
+- CSS variables are defined in `styles/theme.css` for use with CSS properties
+- Utility classes are provided in `globals.css` for common text styles

+### Border Styles

+The application includes several border styles for consistent UI elements:

+- `border-white-translucent`: A 2.5px semi-transparent white border (40% opacity)
+- Individual border classes:
+  - `border-tony-whiteBorder`: Light white border (25% opacity)
+  - `border-tony-whiteBorderMedium`: Medium white border (40% opacity)
+  - `border-tony-whiteBorderStrong`: Strong white border (60% opacity)

+See `REFACTORING_GUIDE.md` for details on how to use the color system.

 ## Getting Started